rewls/system-reference-manual/find-1.md

 	- Delete files; true if removal succeeded.

+- `-exec command ;`

+	- Execute command; true if 0 status is returned.

+	- All following arguments to find are taken to be arguments to the command until an argument consisting of `;` is encounter.

+	- The string `{}` is replaced by the current file name being processed everywhere it occurs in the arguments to the command.

+	- Both of these constructions might need to be escaped or quoted to protect them from expansion by the shell.

+	- The specified command is run once for each matched file.

+	- There are unavoidable security problems surrounding use of the -exec action; you should use the -execdir option instead.

+- `-execdir command ;`

+	- Like -exec, but the specified command is run from the subdirectory containing the matched file, which is not normally the directory in which you started find.

+	- As with -exec, the {} should be quoted if find is being invoked from a shell

+	- This a much more secure method for invoking commands, as it avoids race conditions during resolutio of the paths to the matched files.

+	- If you use this option, you must ensure that your $PATH environment variable does not reference `.`; otherwise, an attacker can run any commands they like by leaving an appropriately-named file in a directory in which you will run -execdir.

+	- The same applies to having entries in $PATH which are empty or which are not absolute directory names.

 - `-print`

 	- True; print the full file name on the standard output, followed by a newline.